 - Buying a second-hand iPhone.
 Most people know to factory reset their iPhone before selling it, but they always forget to unlink iCloud accounts.
 If you buy a second-hand iPhone account and you notice that the previous owner’s iCloud account is still there, DNS unlocking is the way to go.

-- Old iCloud account linked to the iPhone.
+- The old iCloud account is linked to the iPhone.
 Although signing in with an iCloud account is a requirement for iPhones, not everyone uses iCloud services.
 Thus, what might happen is that you log in with an iCloud account, and years later, when you want to factory reset, you don’t know what the password is, so you aren’t able to complete the process.

 A lot of different situations pop up from time to time, but the point is that iCloud bypasses are really useful.
 Of course, Apple doesn’t offer this type of service (and they shouldn’t either), so all we have are third-party solutions.